fboulnois/stable-diffusion-docker/README.md

 ## Quickstart

 The pipeline is managed using a single [`build.sh`](build.sh) script.
-You must build the image before it can be run.

-Alternately, you can pull the latest version of `stable-diffusion-docker` from the Github Container Registry using `./build.sh pull`, but you will need to use the option `--token` to specify a valid [user access token](#huggingface-token) when using [`./build run`](#run).
+Pull the latest version of `stable-diffusion-docker` using `./build.sh pull`.
+You will need to use the option `--token` to specify a valid [user access token](#huggingface-token) when using [`./build run`](#run).

+Alternately, build the image locally before running it.

 ## Build